beerlington/beerlington.github.com/_posts/2015-02-11-ember-simple-auth-stay-on-current-page-after-logout.markdown

 }
 ```

 In our action, we are getting the name of the current route from the application controller and using that to determine what should happen next.
-If the user is on the route `'stay-on-this-route'`, they will not be redirected to the root URL, and instead stay on the current page.
+If the user is on the route `'stay-on-this-route'`, they will not be redirected to the root URL, and instead stay on the current page*.
 If they are not on that route, we call `this._super()` and defer to the default behavior.

-One caveat to this approach is that when a user logs out from this page, the in-memory application data is not cleared.
-This means that things like Ember Data records will remain in memory after the user is logged out.
-I don't think this is a big deal since it will still be cleared out if the user closes the browser window or logs into another account, but figured it was worth mentioning.
+*Thanks to Gabor Babicz for pointing out that we can use `window.location.reload()` to clear out the in-memory data after logging out.
+Without this, the Ember Data records would stay in memory until closing the window or logging into another account.

 # Conclusion